mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 ---

-Getting your plugin onto our community server https://community.mattermost.com is a valuable source of feedback.
+Getting your plugin onto our Community server https://community.mattermost.com is a valuable source of feedback.
 Whether you are a [Core Committer](https://github.com/mattermost/mattermost-developer-documentation/blob/dae9ecb3b445111479acbaba9f382e9eb263bc52/contribute/getting-started/core-committers) or anyone from the community, we want you to get feedback to improve your plugin.

-However we must ensure that our community server remains stable for everyone.
-This document outlines the process of getting your plugin onto the community server.
-Some of these steps arerequired to get your plugin into the [Plugin Marketplace](/extend/plugins/community-plugin-marketplace/).
-When you are ready to have your plugin start this process, ask in the [Toolkit channel](https://community.mattermost.com/core/channels/developer-toolkit) on the community server.
+However we must ensure that our Community server remains stable for everyone.
+This document outlines the process of getting your plugin onto the Community server and some of these steps are required to get your plugin into the [Plugin Marketplace](/extend/plugins/community-plugin-marketplace/).

+When you are ready to begin this process for your plugin, ask in the [Toolkit channel](https://community.mattermost.com/core/channels/developer-toolkit) on the Community server.
 The PM, or someone else from the integrations team will help you start the process.

 ## Checklist